Philosophy Department Programs

 Majors and minors must complete all required philosophy courses and those taken as electives in the program with a grade of "C-" or better to qualify for graduation.

-The Department of Philosophy offers two major programs and three minor programs:
+The Department of Philosophy offers two major programs and four minor programs:

 - B.A.
 Philosophy Major (39 Cr)